silverjuke/silverjuke/docs/command-line.rst

   are created as needed.

-  If you want to use different music libraries for each instance, you have to use the --db=FILE option as described above.
+  If you want to use different music libraries for each instance, you have to use the --jukebox=FILE option as described above.

 --update
   This will automatically update the index as if you hit F5 just after starting